gek169/KJV-numerics-analysis/README.md

 This repository started because I was investigating the numerical properties of Genesis 1:1, Revelation 22:21 and 2 Corinthians 10:9.

-I have included other bibles as well, which, from my testing, do not appear to share the same property, nor seem to have any evidence of divine inspiration when picking out random verses to check for matching letter/vowel/consonant counts.
+I have included other bibles as well, which, from my testing, do not appear to share the same property.

+Intriguingly enough, some of the patterns are the same.

 You can compile those versions using the Makefile.